-Learn about the operation of a choke plate, and how it affects pressure and temperature at a wellheads that are located in The Gas Company transmission facilities.
+Learn about the operation of a choke and how it affects pressure and temperature at wellheads located in Gas Company facilities.

 Storage Tanks

 Become familiar with the various types of production and storage tanks used throughout The Gas Company transmission facilities.
 Learn about the different methods of taking samples and reading tank levels.